Florida Blue Key: Activities

+Notable members

+Members of Florida Blue Key include notable politicians and prominent business leaders.

+Controversies and scandals

 Grapski lawsuit

 In 1995, Florida Blue Key was sued by graduate student Charles Grapski, who claimed that some of the organization's members had defamed him during his candidacy for student body president.
 In his complaint, Grapski charged that several members of Florida Blue Key conspired to alter Grapski's criminal record, adding a false charge of child molestation, and circulate it on campus.

 According to a 1997 lawsuit by Charles Grapski, Florida Blue Key maintains tight control over the student government and University of Florida.
 Florida Blue Key was found guilty of defamation of character and conspiracy to defame, and held liable for damages of $250,000.
 Grapski eventually settled for $85,000, and Florida Blue Key has since claimed no liability.